 Planning to Minimize NIIT

 For sellers whose gain significantly exceeds the exclusion limit, NIIT creates an effective total federal rate of up to 23.8% on the non-excluded portion (20% LTCG + 3.8% NIIT).
-Three planning angles: (1) maximize adjusted basis by documenting all improvements and closing costs; (2) time the sale for a year when other ordinary income is unusually low, reducing MAGI below the NIIT threshold; (3) for very large gains, evaluate whether a charitable trust or installment sale structure can spread recognition across years.
+Three planning angles: (1) maximize adjusted basis by documenting all improvements and closing costs; (2) time the sale for a year when other ordinary income is unusually low, reducing MAGI below the NIIT threshold; (3) for very large gains, evaluate whether a charitable trust or an installment sale structure under IRC §453 (with the corresponding Installment Sale Calculator) can spread recognition across years and keep each year's MAGI below the NIIT threshold.

 Reporting the Sale: Form 8949 and Schedule D